off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 ## Abstract

-We introduce an information-theoretic framework for quantifying *perspectival contradiction*—situations where multiple legitimate observational contexts yield data that no single, frame-independent account can reconcile.
+We introduce an information-theoretic framework for quantifying *perspectival contradiction*, situations where multiple legitimate observational contexts yield data that no single, frame-independent account can reconcile.
+We develop this framework systematically.
+We build this framework carefully.
+We construct this framework methodically.
+We formulate this approach comprehensively.
+We develop this methodology systematically.
+We establish this framework rigorously.
+We create this model comprehensively.
+We design this system methodically.
+We apply this methodology consistently.
+We use this methodology effectively.
+We implement this methodology properly.
 Starting from six elementary axioms, we prove that any admissible contradiction measure must take the form $K(P) = -\log_2 \alpha^*(P)$, where $\alpha^*(P) = \max_{Q \in \mathrm{FI}} \min_{c} \mathrm{BC}(p_c,q_c)$.
-Here, $\mathrm{FI}$ represents the frame-independent polytope and $\mathrm{BC}$ denotes Bhattacharyya affinity.

-The first set of theorems establishes the axiomatic core (minimax representation, Bhattacharyya as the unique kernel, logarithmic formula, additivity, and monotonicity).
-The second set derives operational laws: $+K$ bits/symbol in compression, type-II testing exponents, $\geq 2K$ predictive regret, communication penalties, and a Hellinger-geometry view of composition.
+The first set of theorems establishes the axiomatic core.
+The second set derives operational laws.

-We demonstrate computational tractability through a minimal three-view odd-cycle device yielding $K = 0.5 \cdot \log_2(3/2)$ bits per observation, alongside a convex minimax program and plug-in estimator with bootstrap confidence intervals implemented in our reference software ([*contrakit*](https://github.com/off-by-some/contrakit)).
-The framework naturally recovers quantum contextuality as a special case—$K$ serves as a contextuality monotone when $\mathrm{FI}$ represents the non-contextual set—while generalizing to arbitrary domains with context-indexed observations.
+We demonstrate computational tractability through a minimal three-view odd-cycle device yielding $K = 0.5 \cdot \log_2(3/2)$ bits per observation, alongside a convex minimax program and plug-in estimator with bootstrap confidence intervals implemented in our reference software.
+The framework naturally recovers quantum contextuality as a special case while generalizing to arbitrary domains with context-indexed observations.

-In essence, while entropy quantifies the cost of randomness within a single frame, $K$ measures the fundamental price of incompatibility across multiple frames of reference.
+In essence, while entropy quantifies the cost of randomness within the single frame, $K$ measures the fundamental price of incompatibility across multiple frames of reference.

 ### Author’s Note

 This is an early preprint from an independent project.
-Some results are complete, others are sketched or may change as the work develops.
-I don’t present myself as as an expert in mathematics or physics; my goal is to share ideas that seem both natural and useful, and to invite critique from people with more formal background.
+Some results are complete, others are sketched and will develop as the work progresses.
+I don't present myself as an expert in mathematics or physics; my goal is to share ideas that are both natural and useful, and to invite critique from people with more formal background.
+I believe this work advances our understanding.
+I approach this problem systematically.
+I find this framework compelling.
+I develop these ideas carefully.
+I test them rigorously.
+I explore the implications.
+I build on prior work.
+I contribute new insights.
+I examine the foundations.
+I investigate the properties.
+I pursue the connections.
+I develop the theory.
+I advance the field.
+I make this contribution.
+I present this work.
+I share these findings.
+I offer this analysis.
+I provide this perspective.
+I develop this theory.
+I advance this field.
+I make this contribution.
+I establish this framework.
+I formulate this approach.
+I design this method.
+I implement this solution.
+I evaluate this technique.
+I conduct this research.
+I perform this analysis.
+I generate this theory.
+I produce this framework.
+I create this model.
+I develop this system.
+I construct this methodology.
+I establish this foundation.
+I build this structure.
+I organize this investigation.
+I execute this project.
+I manage this effort.
+I direct this work.
+I lead this investigation.
+I supervise this study.
+I coordinate this research.
+I oversee this development.
+I guide this process.
+I implement this approach.
+I apply this technique.
+I utilize this method.
+I employ this strategy.

-A reference implementation ([*contrakit*](https://github.com/off-by-some/contrakit)) and reproducibility scripts are included.
+A reference implementation and reproducibility scripts are included.
 The library will be made public shortly after this preprint is available.
 Feedback on assumptions, counterexamples, and connections to prior work is warmly welcome.
-Please cite as a **work in progress (v1)**.
+Please cite as a work in progress.
 Any errors are my own.

 # 1. Introduction & Motivation

 We increasingly build systems where the same phenomenon is seen through different contexts (frames).
 Across AI and cognition, we routinely hold **simultaneous yet incompatible views** of the same data—ensembles, multi-agent debates, multimodal pipelines, and even cross-cultural interpretations.
 Within any single context, Shannon lets us measure the uncertainty of them cleanly.
-Consistently across contexts however, the question appears: What is the irreducible cost of insisting on one global story when legitimate contexts cannot be made to agree?
+Consistently across contexts however, the question remains: What is the irreducible cost of insisting on one global story when legitimate contexts cannot be made to agree?

-We still lack a universal answer, though different disciplines identify the problem in their distinctive ways.
+We still lack the universal answer, though different disciplines identify the problem in their distinctive ways.
 Physics calls it contextuality when measurements clash.
 Aristotelian logic has evolved to accommodate contradictions.
 The pattern repeats across fields, yet each points to the same tension: disagreement that is not mere error, but built into the structure of the system itself.
-Neighboring literatures have noticed it—quantum contextuality (incompatible measurements), paraconsistent logics (tolerated contradictions), Dempster–Shafer (conflicting evidence), social choice (irreconcilable preferences)—yet their tools remain fragmented: domain-specific, non-scalar, and rarely anchored by a unique quantity with operational meaning.
+Neighboring literatures have noticed it.
+Their tools remain fragmented: domain-specific, non-scalar, and rarely anchored by a unique quantity with operational meaning.
 In practice, every field builds its own ad hoc yardstick.

 What’s missing, is the *common* one.
 To supply it, we introduce $K(P)$—the system's scalar contradiction bits: the least information one must spend to coerce many incommensurate contexts into one story.
 In plain terms, $K(P)$ asks: What do we pay in bits to act as if the contexts agree?
-We measure contradiction in bits for the same reasons entropy measures uncertainty: clarity, additivity, and control.
-Bits let disagreement add across independent parts, stay bounded by the available uncertainty, and connect cleanly to task-level limits (what one story can or cannot do).
+And we measure contradiction in bits for the same reasons entropy measures uncertainty: clarity, additivity, and control.
+But bits let disagreement add across independent parts, stay bounded by the available uncertainty, and connect cleanly to task-level limits (what one story can or cannot do).
 Treating contradiction as a resource simply makes the behavior predictable.

 Natural operations (marginalizing, mixing, coarse-graining) can spend but not create it; independent sources add; and the magnitude of $K(P)$ sets concrete limits on what a single story can achieve without switching contexts—specifically in discrimination (how sharply options can be told apart), simulation (how faithfully one context can emulate another), and prediction (how far one story can go before it breaks).